AStrange12/Microsoft-DR/README.md

 4. Your form submissions will now trigger your live Microsoft workflow!

 ---
 *Note: This project is a hackathon submission.
-Backend workflow and data storage are powered by Microsoft Power Automate and Microsoft Lists / Dataverse (conceptual integration for demo purposes).*
+Backend workflow and data storage are powered by Microsoft Power Automate and Microsoft Lists / Dataverse .*